-The museum has exhibits for both the young and old, covering windmills and milling as well as local history and the Scouting movement.
-It was opened in 1976 on the first floor only, as the ground floor was still used as accommodation for the Wimbledon Common Rangers.
+The museum has exhibits for both young and old, covering windmills and milling as well as local history and the Scouting movement.
+Opened in 1976 on the first floor only, the ground floor was still being used as accommodation for the Wimbledon Common Rangers.
 However a Heritage Lottery Grant enabled the museum to be extended to both floors in 1999.

 The ground floor exhibits relate mainly to the development and construction of windmills, whereas the first floor exhibits explain in more detail how the windmill worked and how grain was milled to produce flour.